You exercise. You eat right. You’re in pretty good shape for someone your age.

 It’s not an unavoidable part of getting older.
-In fact, about 1 in 20 Americans ages 60 and older has depression, the lowest rate of any age group.
+In fact, about 1 in 20 Americans ages 60 and older have depression, the lowest rate of any age group.
 But many depressed seniors don’t get diagnosed.
 Older Americans themselves and their doctors may dismiss any symptoms as a natural reaction to illnesses and life’s setbacks.

 Many more older Americans may have something called subsyndromal depression.
 You may feel less pleasure or interest in activities and people as you did before, but you don’t have full-blown symptoms for major depression.

 You’re more likely to be depressed if you have long-term health issues like heart disease or arthritis that put limits on your life.
-People who need home health care are more likely to have the condition compared to other older adults.
+People who need home health care are more likely to have the condition compared with other older adults.

-Medication and psychotherapy, also called talk therapy, can treat it.
+Medication and psychotherapy, also called talk therapy, can also treat it.
 Loneliness can lead to depression.
-So seek out ways to connect with others.
+So seek ways to connect with others.
 Talk to friends and family.
 Join a class or a group.
 Do volunteer work.
 Find whatever ways to enrich your body and spirit.